microshare/microshare.github.io/docs/1/getting-started/quick-start.md

 * Within the code pasted into the "Script" section change the variable "TO" to your email
 * Activate and update your Robot

-* Write a few record at your initial recType.
+* Write a few record for your recType.

 The two Robots are activated in succession.
 If the fake temperature created is above 30, you receive an email alert.

 For more available Robot methods, check our [Robot's library](../../advanced/robots-libraries)

-You are now ready to setup your own IoT data stream, and transform, analyse, alert on data.
+You are now ready to setup your own IoT data stream, and transform, analyze, alert on data.
-For help on how to route your IoT stream from your favorite platform or gateway to microshare, check our [IoT integration documentation](../../advanced/lorawan-devices).
+For help on how to route your IoT stream from your favorite platform or gateway to Microshare, check our [IoT integration documentation](../../advanced/lorawan-devices).